#1 Home Improvement Retailer

 Protect Your Garden With Mulch

-Finish your flower bed with compost and mulch.
+Finish it all off with compost and mulch.
 Mulch controls weeds and keeps the soil moist.
 Compost enriches the soil so your garden can grow even better.
-It may help foster stronger and larger plants that bear more fruit and flowers.
+It may help foster larger and stronger plants that bear more fruit and flowers.
 Mulch and compost can be purchased in-store or created at home.
-The next time you're looking for "mulch near me," stop by the Garden Center to get the perfect amount.
+The next time you're looking for "mulch near me," stop by the Garden Center to get the right amount.

 Greet the Spring

-Late winter into early spring is an exciting time in the world of gardening.
+Early spring is an exciting time in the world of gardening.
 Don't miss a minute of growing season.
-Plan your garden and landscaping, prepare to fertilize your lawn, and browse our garden center pages to find inspiration on which spring flowers to plant when the weather warms.
+Plan your garden and landscaping, prepare to fertilize your lawn, and browse our garden center pages to find inspiration on what to plant when the weather warms.
 Shop for the soil, seeds, and fertilizer you need in the aisles of your Detroit 7 Mile/Meyers Garden Center, online, or on our mobile app.
 Let's get growing together.

 Nearby Stores